fluree/docs.flur.ee/src/content/0.13.0/docs/db-setup/database-settings.md

 }
 ```

-To see the language your database is currently set to, you can issue the query:
+To see the language your ledger is currently set to, you can issue the query:

 ```all
 {